mcguffin/wp-plugin-boilerplate/README.md

 Finally add `~/.scripts/` to the PATH variable in your `~/.bash_profile`

 Todo:
-- add post types
+- add Autoload
-- add capabilities
+- add admin page